SrishtiJ1305/task2/README.md

 # Introduction
-This is my work from the Google-CodeIn task Exploring E-commerce data.
-Below you.
+This is my work from the Google Code-in task Exploring E-commerce data.
+Below you can see the code with comments.

 # Prerequisites
 - R